 Try adding apple cider vinegar to your daily diet.
 "Foods that help keep blood sugar stable aid fat loss," says Lauren Slayton, MS RD founder of Foodtrainer in NYC.
 "When blood sugar rises, insulin is secreted.
 The more insulin secreted, the more fat we store."
 Slayton recommends mixing 1 tablespoon ACV in water and topping it with a little cinnamon, while Bonnie Micheli and Tracy Roemer, Co-Founders of Shred415, like to mix hot water with 1 tablespoon of apple cider vinegar, 1/2 tablespoon of lemon juice, and 1 teaspoon of honey.
 "It suppresses your appetite and reduces water retention," they explain.

 As for fresh herbs, a study in the journal Flavour found participants ate significantly less of a wildly aromatic dish than a mildly scented variety.
 Adding herbs and sodium-free spice blends is an easy take advantage of sensory illusion that you're indulging in something rich—without adding any fat or calories to your plate.

 Ask for a Window Seat

-When dining out, sit at a well lit table by a window.
-According to studies, those who park themselves in a dark booth are 80% more susceptible to ordering desserts.
+When dining out, sit at a well-lit table by a window.
+According to Slim By Design, those who park themselves in a dark booth are over 70% more susceptible to ordering desserts.